dhis2/developer-portal/docs/guides/translation-support.md

 yarn add @dhis2/d2-i18n @dhis2/cli-app-scripts
 ```

-## Add a language to your application
+## Add a locale to an application

-Follow the steps below to add a language to your application:
+Follow the steps below to add a locale to your application:

 1. Add the `import i18n from '@dhis2/d2-i18n'` statement to your `App.js` file: